docker-php/docker-php/CONTRIBUTING.md

 There is a bash script at the root of this repository `generate.sh` which helps launching the command to generate files according to the specification.

-When changing the specification don't hesite to do 2 commits for better reading:
+When changing the specification don't hesitate to do 2 commits for better reading:

  * One with only changes to the specification
  * One with changes on the generated code